ReGVD: Revisiting Graph Neural Networks for Vulnerability Detection: The proposed ReGVD

+where $\boldsymbol{\mathsf{H}}^{(k)}$ is the matrix representation of nodes at the $k$-th iteration/layer; and $\boldsymbol{\mathsf{H}}^{(0)} = \boldsymbol{X}$.
 There have been many GNNs proposed in recent literature \citep{wu2019comprehensive}, wherein Graph Convolutional Networks (GCNs) \citep{kipf2017semi} is the most widely-used one, and Gated graph neural networks (``Gated GNNs'' or ``GGNNs'' for short) \citep{li2015gated} is also suitable for our data structure.
 Our ReGVD leverages GCNs and GGNNs as the base models.

 Formally, GCNs is given as follows: